 You might have heard that the cooking method affects the nutrient content of the food.
 That’s true.
 But what you might not know is what method is actually best.
 In this article, I will explain how you should prepare some common vegetables and legumes for maximal nutrient content.

-Most vegetables and legumes are very nutrient-rich and they not only contain fats, proteins, and carbohydrates but they also contain many important vitamins and minerals (eg provitamin A, thiamin, niacin, riboflavin, folic acid, ascorbic acid, vitamin A and K).
+Most vegetables and legumes are very nutrient-rich and they not only contain carbohydrates but they also contain many important vitamins and minerals (eg provitamin A, thiamin, niacin, riboflavin, folic acid, ascorbic acid, vitamin A and K).
 Many also contain antioxidants, water, and fiber as well as phytochemicals, which are compounds working to reduce oxidative damage by free radicals.
+Vegetables and legumes in particular, also contain protein and are therefore a good protein source, not at least for vegans and vegetarians.

 Another important aspect to keep in mind is that different legumes and vegetables can have different structures and therefore can be affected differently using the same cooking method.
 However, it can be speculated that similar vegetables probably retain the most nutrients using the same cooking method.